 But… that won’t happen, right?
 It’s FromSoftware!

-Or if you’re still content lending a hand to some Living Jars, here’s how you can complete Alexander’s questline!
+If you’re still content lending a hand to some Living Jars, here’s how you can complete Alexander’s questline!